 A single ticket sold in California won a Powerball jackpot worth $2.04 billion after matching all six numbers in the Nov.
 7, 2022, drawing.
 The Powerball jackpot that had eluded players for three months was finally hit on the 41st draw of the run.
 Final ticket sales had pushed the jackpot beyond its earlier estimate, making it the world’s largest lottery prize ever won.

 What will happen if I win a big prize?

-Winners of large prizes must bring the winning ticket to lottery headquarters -- the amount at which you must show up in person varies from jurisdiction to jurisdiction.
+Winners of large prizes must bring the winning ticket to lottery headquarters -- the amount for which you must show up in person varies from jurisdiction to jurisdiction.
 The ticket will be examined by lottery security staff for authentication.
-The lottery usually gives some advice on seeking financial and legal advice along with some practical advice like getting an unlisted phone number.
-All but a very few states and provinces have laws that require the lottery to make public the name and city of every winner (to assure the public that there are real winners).
-The lottery may require the winner to participate in a press conference.
-Most winners take that option.
-It really is a good idea to get it over with since the press is likely to pursue your story until they get some questions answered.
-Questions are usually along the lines of "will you quit your job?" or "what will you do with the money?" or "how did you tell your family you won?"
-After a few weeks the excitement usually dies down and you can go about your life.
+The lottery usually offers some advice on seeking financial and legal guidance along with some practical advice like getting an unlisted phone number.
+Some jurisdictions have laws that require the lottery to announce the name and city of every winner (to assure the public that there are real winners).

 Can winners remain anonymous?

-In most jurisdictions, no. State and provincial lawmakers want the public to know that the lottery is honestly run and so require that at a minimum the name of the winner and their city of residence be made public.
-This way the public can be reassured that the prize really was paid out to a real person.
+In some jurisdictions, no. State and provincial lawmakers want their residents to know that the lottery is honestly run and so require that at a minimum the name of the winner and their city of residence be made public.
+This way, all can be reassured that the prize really was paid out to a real person.

 Some large lottery prizes pay out over a period of several years.
 What if the holder of this type of prize dies before collecting it all?